justlikeadandelion/how-to-design-thai-in-glyphsapp/README.md

 ![screenshot14](images/tone-14.png)
 <sub>An example of saraU.small</sub> -->

-# About Tone-Marks
+# Anchors attachedment
-All the tones and vowels are connected to consonants with anchors called "marks."
-These marks act like hooks that you can place on each glyph for them to hook to another glyph.
+These anchors act like hooks that you can place on each glyph for them to hook to another glyph.
+Please see [more about anchors here](https://handbook.glyphsapp.com/anchors/)

+### Anchors on Letters/ Consonants
+There are 2 anchors placed on consonants namely _"top"_ and _"bottom"_, and they , like their names, _"top"_ placed on Thai Body Height connect to the top marks and _"bottom"_ placed on on the baseline to connecct with the bottom marks.
+In Thai, we usually place the mark align with the right stem of the letters, therefore, you can place anchors at the top/bottom right of each letters/ consonants.

 ![mark_all01](images/mark_all01.png)

-There are 2 marks placed on consonants namely _top_ and _bottom_, and they , like their names, connect to top tones or vowels and bottom vowels consecutively.
-You can place tone-marks on the top and bottom right corners of each consonant.

 Though it is good to note that for rounded corners of some letters, tone-marks need to be shifted inward a little bit, as in the top tone-mark in this example.
 <!-- ![screenshot15](images/mark-15.png)